HurrayBanana/DemoSceneCK/TIC-80Basics.md

 ## to save graphics
 export sprites spriteset.png

 export tiles tileset.png

 ## to reload graphics
 import sprites spriteset.png

 import tiles tileset.png

+## to save sfx and music

+save audio

+## to load sfx and music

+load audio sfx

+load audio music

+you will have to agree to overwrite (current music and sfx)